b-garbacz/TCP-IP-Client-and-Server-communicator/README.md

 username by calling a validation function(Regex).<br />

-After entering a username, e.g. Bartek, as a customer you will receive chat history, information about joining the communicator and a list of currently connected users.
+After entering a username, e.g. Bartek, as a client you will receive chat history, information about joining the communicator and a list of currently connected users.
 The result below:<br />
 ![image](https://user-images.githubusercontent.com/45511879/193561176-91e5c80c-11d2-4353-9e50-0f817ef78ff9.png)